Authored by the wwPDB annotation staff

 All structures determined by crystal X-ray diffraction where the structure is that of a non-virus capsid should contain the atomic coordinates for the whole crystallographic asymmetric unit (ASU).
 The ASU is defined as the smallest unit that can be rotated and translated to generate one unit cell using only the symmetry operators allowed by the crystallographic symmetry.
 The asymmetric unit may be one molecule or one subunit of a multimeric protein, but it can also be more than one.

-Structure factor (sf) files should include information such as cell, space group, symmetry, wavelength and number of reflections of the entry.
+Structure factor (sf) files should include information such as cell, space group, symmetry, wavelength, and number of reflections of the entry.
 The date included in the header of the sf file will be the date of release, not the deposition date.
-If authors include multiple structure factor files (such as a set for refinement, multiple sets for phasing, etc.), the data will be archived either as one data_block with multiple categories or as multiple data blocks.
+If authors include multiple structure factor files (such as a set for refinement, multiple sets for phasing, etc.), the data will be archived as multiple data blocks.
 For example, the reflections for refinement will be listed in the category '_refln' and the phasing data sets will be listed in the category '_phasing_set_refln.'
-Use of multiple data blocks within one sf file will be discontinued in the future.
 The different data sets can be distinguished by crystal and/or wavelength ID as appropriate.
 If different cell dimensions are present, this information will also be included in the file.
 The dataset used for the refinement should be listed as a first data block and should contain diffraction indices h,k,l, observed amplitudes and/or intensities, their respective sigma values and refinement test set.

 The values provided by the author will be retained in the mmCIF and PDB files.

-Hydrogens in crystal structures will be retained regardless of resolution with the occupancy provided by the depositor (even if the structure is a low resolution structure and the occupancy is 1.00).
+Hydrogens in crystal structures will be retained regardless of resolution with the occupancy provided by the depositor.

 For crystal structures, the Matthews coefficient and solvent content will be automatically calculated using the following equations: